dmm1/Newsletter/README.md

 # Welcome to the Newsletter Project!

 Newsletter is an extension for the famous [Zikula Application Framework](http://www.zikula.org), Version 1.3+.
 It provides an automatic, configurable and extensible Newsletter for your Zikula Site.

+The Newsletter module supports both automatic and manual sending of newsletters to subscribers.
+It is also possible to save newsletters in archive - accessible or not to site visitors.

+Newsletter subscribers and their e-mails adresses are synchronized with Zikula users.
+That means if a Zikula user subscribes to the Newsletter and edits his account information or deletes his account later, his subscribtion to the Newsletter is automatically edited or removed.

 ## Installation
 - Download and extract the zip package from github.